Z2Data's SCRM Platform

 By:

-PFAS (per- and polyfluoroalkyl substances) have come under public scrutiny in recent years, with local and federal governments taking steps to reduce their presence in everything from drinking water to fast food wrappers.
+• PFAS have come under increasing public scrutiny for much of the 2020s, as local and federal governments have started taking steps to reduce their presence in everything from drinking water to fast food wrappers.

-While regulation does exist around PFAS, most of it focuses on select PFAS in food wrappers or other products like cosmetics.
-However, following a recent proposal to outright ban or severely restrict PFAS across the European Union, other industries will also need to consider the potential impact new PFAS regulation might cause to their supply chains.
+Most of the current regulations around the chemicals are focused on select PFAS in food wrappers, cosmetics, and other products.
+However, following a 2023 proposal to outright ban or severely restrict PFAS across the European Union, other industries will also need to start considering the potential impact new PFAS regulation might cause to their supply chains.

-Why Upcoming PFAS Regulation Matters for the Electronics Industry
+Why Developing PFAS Regulations Matter for the Electronics Industry

-Modern PFAS regulation have approached regulation from two angles:
+Modern PFAS regulations have approached restrictions from two angles:

-1. Restricting a single or few substances (eg. PFOS)
+1. Restricting a single specific substance or a range of related substances (e.g., PFOS).

-2. Restricting an entire group (with some exceptions)
+2. Restricting an entire group of substances (with some exceptions).

 For example, the Food and Drug Administration (FDA) currently limits the types of PFAS that can be used in food contact products, although it doesn’t limit the amount of PFAS in those products.

-By contrast, the recent proposal by the five national authorities aims more towards a group ban.
-The proposal (submitted by Germany, Denmark, the Netherlands, Sweden, and Norway) asked the European Chemicals Agency (ECHA) to consider two options:
+By contrast, a recent proposal by five European Union member states—Germany, Denmark, the Netherlands, Norway, and Sweden—aims for a more sweeping, comprehensive ban.
+The proposal has asked the European Chemicals Agency (ECHA) to consider two options:

-1. A full ban, with an 18-month grace period for companies to transition
+1. A full ban on PFAS, with an 18-month grace period for companies to transition.

 Which PFAS Are Being Regulated

-This can make it exceptionally difficult to understand which PFAS might be regulated and where.
-However, as of right now there are a few key PFAS in electronics that would fall under the proposed ECHA ban:
+The range of different lists and regulatory agencies presiding over the impending limitations on them make it very difficult to understand which PFAS are regulated and where.
+However, as of right now there are a few key PFAS that would fall under the proposed ECHA ban:

 1. Perfluorooctanoic acid (PFOA)